-Whenever flights are delayed or cancelled, it can be annoying and inconvenient for passengers.
+Whenever flights get cancelled or delayed, it can be frustrating and inconvenient for passengers.
 However, the European Union has a regulation 261 that helps protect passengers in such situations.
-Under EU 261, if your flight is cancelled or delayed, the airline has to provide you with compensation and assistance.
+Under EU261, if your flight is cancelled or delayed, the airline has to provide you with compensation and assistance.
+This article will focus on Kam Air flight compensation, explaining when you may be entitled to it and how to claim it.

 Passenger Rights Under EU 261/2004

-EU Regulation 261 is the legislation that covers the rights of air passengers.
-More precisely, this law covers different situations, including rebooking, delays, flight cancellations, etc., and requires airlines to resolve individual cases with care and fairness.
-If the situation occurs as a result of the airline’s fault, any traveler who experienced certain inconveniences is entitled to obtain compensation.
-Moreover, passengers may be entitled to certain benefits, which we will discuss further in the article.
+European Union Regulation 261 is the legislation that deals with the rights of air passengers.
+Specifically, this legislation covers diverse cases, including rebooking, delays, flight cancellations, etc., and requires airlines to handle individual cases with care and fairness.
+If the situation occurs as a result of the airline’s fault, any traveler who experienced certain inconveniences has a right to obtain compensation.
+Furthermore, travelers may be eligible for certain benefits, which we will discuss further in the article.

 Right to Compensation

-European Union Regulation 261 contains regulations regarding the compensation process, including assistance for passengers affected by flight problems.
-Specifically, the amount of compensation you can expect to receive is up to 600 euros per person.
-This sum ranges, based on your circumstances.
+The EU 261 encompasses regulations regarding the compensation process, including assistance to people affected by issues with flights.
+Specifically, the amount of compensation you can be eligible for is up to 600 euros per passenger.
+This sum ranges, according to your specific case.

-First and foremost, passengers need to know that the airline must inform them about the cancellation of their flight.
-In case the airline informs you less than fourteen days before the date of your flight and does not offer any alternative flight, the airline, according to the EU 261/2004, must pay you compensation of 250 – 600 euros.
+First and foremost, travelers need to know that the airline is required to notify them about the flight cancellation.
+In case the airline informs you under fourteen days before the date of your flight and does not provide any alternative flight, the airline, according to the EU 261 regulation, must pay you compensation of 250 – 600 euros.

-At the same time, if a passenger is provided with an alternative flight but arrives at his destination later than the original flight was supposed to, the passenger might be eligible for compensation.
-The table below shows the airline’s obligations according to the duration of the delay:
+At the same time, if a passenger is provided with an alternative flight but reaches his destination later than the original flight was supposed to, the passenger might be entitled to compensation.
+The table below shows the airline’s obligations depending on the length of the delay:

-When a flight is delayed for three or more hours, the airline is obligated to provide compensation.
-If the flight is delayed for 5 hours or more, the passenger may receive a ticket refund or an alternative flight to the final destination.
+The amount of compensation you may receive depends on the delay time, with longer delays generally resulting in higher compensation amounts.
+When a flight is delayed for three or more hours, the airline is required to provide compensation.
+If the flight is delayed for 5 hours or more, the passenger may receive a ticket refund or another flight to the final destination.

-Furthermore, in such situations, the airline is also required to provide a passenger with refreshments, meals, and accommodation.
-See essential details about compensation in the table below:
+Furthermore, in such situations, the airline is also required to provide a passenger with beverages, some food, and accommodation.
+See essential details on compensation in the table below:

 Right to Care

-Right to Care refers to a specific aspect of European Union Regulation 261/2004, which establishes regulations on assistance and compensation to passengers in cases of flight cancellations, long delays, or denied boarding.
+Right to Care refers to a specific aspect of EU Regulation 261/2004, which sets out standard rules on assistance and compensation to passengers in the event of long delays, denied boarding, or flight cancellations.

-The “Right to Care” under EU 261/2004 obliges airlines to provide certain assistance and services to passengers facing significant delays or cancellations.
+The “Right to Care” under EU261 requires airlines to provide certain services and assistance to passengers facing significant delays or cancellations.
 These include:

-- Snacks and drinks appropriate for the waiting time
+- Snacks and beverages appropriate to the waiting time

 - Hotel accommodation if an overnight stay becomes necessary